Prepared for Expert Review and Policymaker Consideration — Grounded in Consent and Parity

 Executive Summary

-This document sets out a constitutional framework for a shared system of governance designed to ensure stable administration, legal continuity, and balanced representation across all regions.
-Building on the principles of the Good Friday/Belfast Agreement, it translates those commitments into an operational structure that prevents majoritarian control, upholds parity in decision-making, and secures economic and administrative stability during and after constitutional transition.
+This document sets out a constitutional framework for a shared system of governance designed to support stable administration, legal continuity, and balanced representation across the island.
+Building on the principles of the Good Friday/Belfast Agreement (1998), it translates those commitments into an operational constitutional structure capable of sustaining governance over time.

 Foundational Constitutional Design Principles